 - Subways are very fast and streetcars very slow.
-It's rare for a demand pattern intense enough to require a subway to end so abruptly that the only thing you need are streetcars.
-In both San Francisco and Brussels, the feeling is that if a subway has to transition into a surface light rail form, it should ideally go into exclusive right-of-way so that it's still somewhat fast, and then perhaps transition to streetcar further out as loads are lower.
+It’s rare for a demand pattern intense enough to require a subway to end so abruptly that the only thing you need are streetcars.
+In both San Francisco and Brussels, the feeling is that if a subway has to transition into a surface light rail form, it should ideally go into exclusive right-of-way so that it’s still somewhat fast, and then perhaps transition to streetcar further out as loads are lower.
 (The M-line in San Francisco tries to do this.)
-Of course, this is not precisely what happens in either San Francisco or Brussels, because like all systems they are prisoners of the long-ago design of their infrastructure, and the city has grown in so tightly around the infrastructure at it is that it would be unimaginably expensive (in political pain as much as money) to change it.
+Of course, this is not precisely what happens in either San Francisco or Brussels, because like all systems they are prisoners of the long-ago design of their infrastructure.
+The city has grown in so tightly around the infrastructure as it is that it would be unimaginably expensive (in political pain as much as money) to change it.

 All these issues will be familiar to transit riders in San Francisco and Brussels.